Ted Strehlow: Education and early career

 His first major informants, old and fully initiated men, were Gurra, from the northern Arrernte, and Njitia and Makarinja from Horseshoe Bend, later to be joined by Rauwiraka, Makarinja, Kolbarinja, Utnadata and Namatjira, the father of the famous painter of that name.
 Mickey Gurra (Tjentermana), his earliest informant and last of the ingkata or ceremonial chiefs of the bandicoot totem centre known as Ilbalintja, confided in Strehlow in May 1933 that neither he nor any of the other old men had sons or grandsons responsible enough to be trusted with the secrets of their sacred objects (tjurunga) (many of which were being sold for food and tobacco as the native culture broke down), together with the accompanying chants and ceremonies.
 They were worried that all their secrets would die with them.
 Several, such as Rauwiraka, confided to Strehlow their secret knowledge, and even their names, trusting him to conserve the details of all their sacred lore and rites.
 He was considered a member of the Arrernte people, by dint of his ritual adoption by the tribe.

-In the following two years, covering more than 7,000 gruelling miles of desert to witness and record Aboriginal ways, Strehlow witnessed and recorded some 166 sacred ceremonies dealing with totemic acts, most of which are no longer practised.
+In the following two years, covering more than 7,000 grueling miles of desert to witness and record Aboriginal ways, Strehlow witnessed and recorded some 166 sacred ceremonies dealing with totemic acts, most of which are no longer practised.
 His academic stature firmed with the publication of Aranda Traditions (1947).
 This work had been assembled in 1934 but Strehlow delayed publication until all his informants were dead.

 Travel and academia

 Soon after, in 1949, he received an ANU fellowship, which, though, as he soon found out, carried with it no prospect for an academic career in Canberra, enabled him to complete further studies in the field, and travel to England for research.
 His sojourn left him disappointed, both with England, and with many of its leading anthropologists, such as Raymond Firth and J. R. Firth, who in his view failed to extend to him the support and interest his research required, since they were critical of his lack of formal anthropological credentials.
 He toured the continent and lectured, with considerable success, in France and Germany, and met up with his siblings and mother in Bavaria.

 He gained recognition for the linguistic work which his father had begun.
 After the war, in 1946, he was appointed lecturer in English and Linguistics, and then Reader in Linguistics at Adelaide University in 1954, and became a full professor when awarded a personal chair in linguistics in 1970.
+He was a Foundation Fellow of the Australian Academy of the Humanities in 1969.
 In 1978 Strehlow received an honorary doctorate from the Faculty of Humanities at Uppsala University, Sweden.